Menu Close

 Seat C Alternate: Keriann Baker, Director of Member Relations at HEA.

-Seat D Alternate: Matt Reisterer, Chief Financial Officer at MEA
+Seat D Alternate: Julie Estey, Chief Strategy Officer at MEA

 Mr. Florence is Director for Seat F, representing the provider stakeholder class, subclassified distribution.
 He is President and CEO of Doyon Utilities, LLC.
 Mr. Florence previously worked as Vice President of Operations for Reliability Management Group, where he provided assessments and implementation of O&M strategies and optimization of asset management plans for clients such as power generation, petroleum refining, natural gas storage and distribution, and electrical distribution companies.